cristianprofile/gitflow/README.md

-gitflow
+GITFLOW TESTING PROJECT
 =======

-Testing git flow commands to order branches flow
+Testing git flow commands to order branches flow, with several branches using labels to mark several release version on master's branch.

-Here you have gitflow commands to use this workflow in a Git Repositoy
+Gitflow commands to use this workflow in a Git Repository and equivalent git command launched.

 ## Initialize